Our recommendations for beginners:

 The game of golf is currently growing at a rapid rate, with young players increasing by 20%, from 2.5 million in 2010 to more than 3 million in 2015.
 In America alone, there are now 24 million regular players, playing 465 million rounds every year in total.

 The most common questions we receive from readers are regarding equipment for beginners, which we admit, can be a confusing choice to make.

-This article today will be dedicated to newer players, and especially on how you should choose the best golf clubs for beginners.
+This article today will be dedicated to newer players, and especially on how you should choose the best golf sets for beginners.
 We will begin by answering a few frequently asked questions, that will also act as the basis on how we give our product recommendations.